JW-Jones: 2020-present

 JW-Jones competed with HOROJO Trio representing the Ottawa Blues Society at the International Blues Challenge, an annual event by the Blues Foundation in Memphis, Tennessee where the band took first place in the band category.
 Jones also won 'Best Guitarist" honours.

-On August 14, 2020, Jones released his 11th album "Sonic Departures" which was partially recorded during COVID-19 lockdown and features a 13 piece horn section.
+On August 14, 2020, Jones released his 11th album "Sonic Departures" which was partially recorded during COVID-19 lockdown and features a 13-piece horn section.
 The album debuted at number 4 on the Billboard Blues charts and is nominated for Recording/Producer of the Year at the Maple Blues Awards happening in February 2021.

 On February 1, 2021, Jones won Best Jazz/Blues Artist at the Ottawa Awards.

 In February 2022, Jones won Best Jazz/Blues Artist at the Ottawa Awards for the second year in a row.

 On August 15, 2022, Jimmie Vaughan recorded with Jones, produced by Gordie Johnson (Big Sugar) in Austin, Texas.

+In February 2023, Jones won Best Jazz/Blues Artist at the Ottawa Awards for the third year in a row.

+On June 28, 2023, Buddy Guy invited Jones to perform with him at the Ottawa Jazz Festival.

+On May 26, 2023, Jones released his 12th album "Everything Now" - an all-original album with special guest Jimmie Vaughan, with production by Gordie Johnson of Big Sugar (band) and Eric Eggleston.
+It includes musicians such as Stanton Moore, Aaron Aterling, Rob McNelley, The Texas Horns.
+The album was mastered by the legendary Howie Weinberg.

+October 17, 2024 - Jones performed at Buddy Guy's Legends in Chicago, where 88 year old Buddy Guy joined the band for several songs.
+This was the eighth time Jones and Guy have performed together.

+In March 2025, Jones won Best Jazz/Blues Artist at the Ottawa Awards for the fourth time in five years.